MSDEVMTL/GlobalAzureBootcamp2018/Step9/README.md

 **Step 5: Test Policy**

 The policy has been created and assigned to your subscription.
-Try to create a virtual machine in EAST US, the expected result is that you should not be able to create the VM.
+Try to create a virtual machine or storage account in *EAST US*, the expected result is that you should not be able to create the VM.

+Create the resource

+![validate-location-restriction-new-storageaccount][validate-location-restriction-new-storageaccount]

+An error will occur

+![validate-location-restriction-new-storageaccount-error][validate-location-restriction-new-storageaccount-error]

+Error details point to policy

+![validate-location-restriction-new-storageaccount-errormsg][validate-location-restriction-new-storageaccount-errormsg]

 ## End